coolerfall/Android-HttpDownloadManager/README.md

 * You can also set retry time with the method `setRetryTime(int retryTime)` if necessary, default is 1.
 * The thread pool size of download manager is 3 by default.
 If you need a larger pool, then you can create download manager like this: `DownloadManager manager = new DownloadManager(5);`.
 * You need *android.permission.WRITE_EXTERNAL_STORAGE* permission if you don't use public directory in SDCard as download destination file path.
-Don't forget to add *android.permission.INTERNET* permission
+Don't forget to add *android.permission.INTERNET* permission.
+* This download manager support breakpoint downloading, so you can restart the downloading after pause.

 Credits
 -------